Katie Smith: WNBA

+On May 3, 1999, Smith was selected as part of the league's post-expansion draft player allocation by the Minnesota Lynx.
 From 1999 to 2005 Smith played for the Minnesota Lynx, where her outside shooting was the central focus of the Lynx offense.

 On July 30, 2005, Smith was traded to the Detroit Shock along with the Lynx's 2006 second round pick, for Chandi Jones, Stacey Thomas and the Shock's 2006 first round draft pick.
+In 2005, she became the first American female basketball player to score 5,000 total points in a professional career.

 In 2006, Smith became the first WNBA player to win All Star games as a member of both the Eastern and Western Conference teams.
 She also became the only player to earn both ABL and WNBA championship rings when the Shock won the WNBA title, defeating the Sacramento Monarchs, the same year.